 Gastric bypass is a surgery that can help adults and some adolescents who are very obese (morbidly obese) lose weight.
-It involves attaching the stomach is attached directly to the middle of the small intestine.
+It involves attaching the stomach directly to the middle of the small intestine.
 This reduces the amount of calories and nutrients that are absorbed by the body.

 Gastric bypass surgery usually includes a stomach stapling procedure.
 Stomach stapling reduces the size of your stomach and the amount of food you can eat at one time.

 Gastric bypass has serious risks but the benefits can be significant.
 Benefits include long-term weight-loss and resolution of serious diseases associated with obesity, such as type 2 diabetes, hypertension, and high cholesterol.

 Gastric bypass is only one part of a complete treatment plan.
 Plans also include a lifelong commitment to healthy dietary and exercise habits, vitamin supplementation, and regular follow-up care.
 You may have less invasive treatment options with less risk of complications.
 Ask your doctor about all your treatment options and consider getting a second opinion before having gastric bypass.

 Gastric bypass is a malabsorptive procedure.
 This means that it helps you lose weight by changing the normal process of digestion.
 Specific gastric bypass procedures include:

 - Biliopancreatic diversion with a duodenal switch (BPD-DS, duodenal switch) involves removing part of the stomach and using staples to create a smaller tube-shaped stomach (vertical sleeve gastrectomy).
 In another surgery, the stomach is attached to the middle of the small intestine.
 This bypasses a large part of the small intestine and reducing the amount of calories and nutrients absorbed into the body.